zhongyin/zhongyin.github.io/README.md

 - [hindsight](https://github.com/mozilla-services/hindsight) - Hindsight - light weight data processing skeleton
 - [TDengine](https://github.com/taosdata/TDengine) - An open-source big data platform designed and optimized for the Internet of Things (IoT).
 - [tengine](https://github.com/alibaba/tengine) - A distribution of Nginx with some advanced features
+- [openpilot](https://github.com/commaai/openpilot) - openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for over 100 supported car makes and models.
 - [nuster](https://github.com/jiangwenyuan/nuster) - A high performance HTTP proxy cache server and RESTful NoSQL cache server based on HAProxy
 - [redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.
 - [twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis